-Neymar wants to leave Barcelona amid rumours of PSG move
+Neymar on cusp of record-breaking move to PSG

 But nobody doubts Neymar is one of the greatest talents of his generation.

 PSG saw it first-hand in last season’s Champions League.
-In his most memorable performance at Camp Nou, Neymar scored two goals and set up two more to lead Barcelona to a 6-1 rout to overturn PSG’s 4-0 first-leg win in the last 16.
+In his most memorable performance for Barcelona, Neymar scored two goals and set up two more to inspire a historic 6-1 rout to overturn PSG’s 4-0 first-leg win in the last 16.

 Unless PSG gets last-second jitters, Neymar will take over a team that is searching for a leader who can achieve elusive Champions League success.Report Typo/Error